 Although I tend to like broccoli rabe best as a sautéed side dish with sweet cherries and pine nuts and collards cooked with rice.

 If you happen to have escarole and don’t plan on making escarole and beans, that’s another leafy green (which is in the chicory family) that can be used here as well.
+My favorite side dish featuring escarole, however, is hands down this Utica greens recipe.
+With prosciutto and pickled cherry peppers, it’s unbeatable in flavor.

 Swiss chard and dandelion greens grow like weeds in my garden so they’re often my leafy greens of choice when making this simple sauté.